 Backcountry Campgrounds - Accessible by trail or water, not vehicle accessible

 Sandy Lake, Westwind and Northend are designated group camping sites and are available to educational groups.
-Call the Visitor Centre at (306) 663-4522 for more information and to make a reservation.
+Call the Visitor Centre for more information and to make a reservation.

 Random Backcountry Camping

 With over 3800 km² of protected, unspoiled wilderness, the Park offers all adventurers the opportunity to use their wilderness skills.
 Random backcountry camping is a great way to see the Park without the ‘crowds’.
 Just remember:

 - Register at the Visitor Centre prior to your trip.

 - You must camp further than two kilometres from any public highway or designated campground in Prince Albert National Park*.

 *With the exception of these lakes –Waskesiu, Kingsmere, Ajawaan, Bagwa, Lily, Clare, Lavallee, Crean and Lost Lake, where you must camp in a designated campground.

 When traveling in the backcountry BE PREPARED FOR ALL EMERGENCIES!
 Backcountry travelers in all seasons should be self-reliant and fully prepared to deal with any mishaps which may arise on their outings.
 Visit the Prince Albert National Park Visitor Safety pages for information and tips on how to make your back country adventure safe and enjoyable.